Topos-Based Logic for Quantum Systems and Bi-Heyting Algebras: Introduction

 In this article, we will continue the development of the topos-based form of logic for quantum systems.
 The main new observation is that the complete Heyting algebra $\Subcl{\Sig}$ of clopen subobjects representing propositions is also a complete co-Heyting algebra.
 Hence, we relate quantum systems to complete bi-Heyting algebras in a systematic way.
 This includes two notions of implication and two kinds of negation, as discussed in the following sections.

 The plan of the paper is as follows: in section \ref{Sec_Background}, we briefly give some background on standard quantum logic and the main ideas behind the new topos-based form of logic for quantum systems.
 Section \ref{Sec_BiHeytAlgs} recalls the definitions and main properties of Heyting, co-Heyting and bi-Heyting algebras, section \ref{Sec_SigEtc} introduces the spectral presheaf $\Sig$ and the algebra $\Subcl{\Sig}$ of its clopen subobjects.
-Using some topos-theoretic arguments, it is shown that $\Subcl{\Sig}$ is a bi-Heyting algebra.
-In section \ref{Sec_RepOfPropsAndBiHeyting}, the link between standard quantum logic and the topos-based form of quantum logic is established and a direct proof is given that $\Subcl{\Sig}$ is a bi-Heyting algebra which moreover is complete.
+In section \ref{Sec_RepOfPropsAndBiHeyting}, the link between standard quantum logic and the topos-based form of quantum logic is established and it is shown that $\Subcl{\Sig}$ is a complete bi-Heyting algebra.
 In section \ref{Sec_NegsAndRegs}, the two kinds of negations associated with the Heyting resp. co-Heyting structure are considered.
 Heyting-regular and co-Heyting regular elements are characterised and a tentative physical interpretation of the two kinds of negation is given.
 Section \ref{Sec_Conclusion} concludes.

 Throughout, we assume some familiarity with the most basic aspects of the theory of von Neumann algebras and with basics of category and topos theory.
 The text is interspersed with some physical interpretations of the mathematical constructions.